Discover Jesus \ Events \Jesus' Discourse on Sickness and Affliction

 Jesus suggests that sickness can arise from various sources: lifestyle choices, inherited conditions, or simply the inherent challenges of human existence.
 Yet, beyond mere physical healing, Jesus emphasized the spiritual and moral growth that can emerge from adversity.
 Sickness challenges us to seek deeper truths, develop empathy, and strengthen our spiritual connection.
 It serves as a catalyst for personal transformation and an opportunity to experience the divine compassion that reassures us of our eternal worth beyond our physical ailments.

-Jesus consistently refrained from using his supernatural powers to heal those close to him, including during instances like the painful illness of Nathaniel and James Zebedee from a digestive disturbance, or a two-week illness of young Ganid at the end of Jesus' Mediterranean Tour.
+Jesus consistently refrained from using his supernatural powers to heal those close to him, including during instances like the painful illness of Nathaniel and James Zebedee from a digestive disturbance, a two-week illness of young Ganid at the end of Jesus' Mediterranean Tour, and his many visits to those who were sick and being treated at a temporary hospital in Bethsaida in 28 CE.
 This restraint was rooted in his commitment to the principles of the Father’s will and the natural order of evolutionary worlds.

 Jesus aimed to teach that spiritual growth and soul development arise from facing and overcoming the trials and tribulations of mortal life.
 He demonstrated that divine intervention is not a substitute for human experience and learning through adversity.
 Thus, by abstaining from miraculous healings for his immediate followers or family, Jesus underscored the importance of personal growth and reliance on faith rather than divine shortcuts, fostering resilience and deeper spiritual reliance among his followers.